PragmaticFlow/NBomber.Docs/docs/protocols/http.md

 ### Tracing HTTP requests

-The HTTP plugin supports the tracing of requests and corresponding responses.
-For this you need to pass `Logger` into `HttpClientArgs`.
+The HTTP plugin supports tracing requests and corresponding responses.
+To do this, you need to pass `Logger` into `HttpClientArgs`.

 ```csharp
 using var httpClient = new HttpClient();